paolamhunt/EducationForAll/README.md

 # EducationForAll
 This is my personal repo of notes and education materials that I have collected over the years.
-All of the materials in this repo are done using Python.
+All of the materials in this repo are done using Python.:snake:

 "Education is too important to be left solely to the educators."